Hierarchical Curriculum Learning for AMR Parsing: Analysis

 \paragraph{Ablation Study}

-To illustrate the effect of our proposed curriculums.
+To illustrate the effect of our proposed curricula.
 We conduct ablation studies by removing one curriculum at a time.
-Table \ref{tab:abla-study} shows the \textsc{smach} scores on both AMR2.0 and AMR3.0.
-As shown in Table \ref{tab:abla-study}, we can see both curricula are conducive to the performance of the model, and they are complimentary to each other.
-We also conduct an experiment named `w/ inverse curriculum'.
-As is shown, `w/ inverse curriculum' harms the model performance on both two benchmarks, which also proves the effectiveness of our hierarchical curriculum learning framework.
+Table \ref{tab:abla-study} shows the \textsc{smatch} scores on both AMR2.0 and AMR3.0.
+As shown in Table \ref{tab:abla-study}, we can see both curricula are conducive to the performance of the model, and they are complementary to each other.
+Specifically, the structure-level curriculum (SC) is more effective than the instance-level curriculum (IC).
+We think the reason is that SC constructs AMR sub-graphs for training, which enhances the model's ability to perceive the AMR hierarchy.